 The following are examples of strategies for involving families:

-- Create a brief weekly newsletter and send home.
-Send paper copies home or email to parents, depending on their preferred method of communication.
-In the newsletter, briefly describe the activities, topics, events and menu for the week.
-This will give parents something to talk about with their children.
+- Create a brief weekly newsletter.
+Send paper copies home or email to families, depending on their preferred method of communication.
+In the newsletter, briefly describe the activities, topics, events, and menu for the week.
+This will give families something to talk about with their children.

-- Set up a parent resource library where parents can share books, materials, videos or other parenting materials.
-Have a self-checkout system to allow parents to checkout and return items at drop-off or pick-up.
+- Set up a family resource library where families can share books, materials, videos or other parenting materials.
+Have a self-checkout system to allow families to checkout and return items at drop-off or pick-up.

-- Have monthly or bimonthly parent days.
-Invite parents to the classroom and have specific activities planned for parents and children to do together.
+- Have monthly or bimonthly family days.
+Invite parents to the classroom and have specific activities planned for families and children to do together.
 Plan fun art activities, games or outside play.
-Because not all parents will be able to attend, have parents work with pairs of children to ensure each child is working with a parent.
-Encourage parents to promote social interactions between the children.
+Because not all families will be able to attend, have families work with pairs of children to ensure each child is working with a family member.
+Encourage family members to promote social interactions between the children.

-- For child-development programs, burn CDs of the songs you often sing during group time or at transitions.
-Encourage parents to listen to the CDs at home and help children with the words.
+- For child-development programs, develop a playlist of songs you often sing during group time or at transitions.
+Encourage families to listen at home and help children with the words.
 Ask families for their own songs to include in the classroom.